Music technology development

 What we build

-Music streaming platform development
+1. Music streaming platform development

 We build custom streaming platforms that handle catalog ingestion, audio delivery, licensing enforcement, playlist logic, and subscription billing.
-The architecture is designed for catalog scale -- tens of thousands to millions of tracks -- with rights rules applied per stream and per territory.
+The architecture is designed for catalog scale: tens of thousands to millions of tracks, with rights rules applied per stream and per territory.
 Whether you need a white-label consumer product, a B2B sync licensing portal, or a private catalog streaming tool, the platform is built around your rights model, not retrofitted from a generic video platform.

-Digital music distribution software
+2. Digital music distribution software

-We build distribution platforms that deliver releases to DSPs at scale -- Spotify, Apple Music, Amazon Music, Tidal, and 40+ others -- with metadata management, ISRC and UPC handling, release scheduling, and territory controls.
+We build distribution platforms that deliver releases to DSPs at scale: Spotify, Apple Music, Amazon Music, Tidal, and 40+ others, with metadata management, ISRC and UPC handling, release scheduling, and territory controls.
 Revenue reports from each store come back in different formats.
 We build the aggregation layer that normalises all of it into one consistent report your team can act on.

-Royalty and rights management
+3. Royalty and rights management

-Royalty calculations in music are not simple.
+Royalty calculations in music aren't simple.
 Master royalties, publishing royalties, neighbouring rights, sync fees, and mechanical royalties all have different rules.
 We build systems that ingest usage data, apply your specific deal terms and royalty splits, and generate statements your rights holders can verify.
 The calculation logic is transparent and auditable, not locked in a black box.

-Artist management software
+4. Artist management software

 We build artist management portals where labels and managers track releases, royalty statements, advances, recoupment positions, and deal terms in one place.
 Artists get a self-service view of their earnings and release status.
 Labels get reporting across their roster without pulling data from five different systems.
 The access model is role-based so artists see what they need and nothing they shouldn't.

-Music label management tools
+5. Music label management tools

 Label management software needs to connect A&R tracking, release scheduling, contract management, royalty accounting, and financial reporting.
 We build label platforms that bring these together without forcing your team to work in a tool designed for a different kind of media company.
 The system is built around your catalog structure, your deal types, and your reporting requirements.

-Music analytics and reporting
+6. Music analytics and reporting

 How we work with music technology clients